SpeedyIBL: A Comprehensive, Precise, and Fast Implementation of Instance-Based Learning Theory: Introduction

-In contrast to many of the associative learning models, \textit{Instance-Based Learning} (IBL) models rely on a single decision theory: Instance-Based Learning Theory \cite{GONZALEZ03}.
-IBLT emerged from the need to explain the process of dynamic decision making, where a sequence of interdependent decisions were made over time.
-IBLT provides a single general algorithm and mathematical formulations of memory retrieval that rely on the ACT-R cognitive architecture \cite{ANDERSON14}.
-The theory proposes a representation of decisions in the form of \textit{instances}, which are triplets involving state, action, and utilities; the theory also provides a process of retrieval of past instances based on their similarity to a current decision situation, and the generation of accumulated value (from experience) based on a mechanism called \textit{Blending}, which is a function of the payoffs experienced and the probability of retrieving those instances from memory \cite{LEJARRAGA12,GONZALEZ11}.
+In contrast to many of the associative learning models, \textit{Instance-Based Learning} (IBL) models rely on a single dynamic decision theory: Instance-Based Learning Theory (IBLT) \cite{GONZALEZ03}.
+IBLT emerged from the need to explain the process of dynamic decision making, where a sequence of interdependent decisions are made sequentially, over time.
+IBLT provides a single general algorithm and mathematical formulations of memory retrieval that rely on the well-known ACT-R cognitive architecture \cite{ANDERSON14}.
+The theory proposes a representation of decisions in the form of \textit{instances}, which are triplets involving state, action, and utilities.
+In general, states are a representation of the features of the situation of the environment in a task, actions are decisions an agent makes in such states, and utilities are the expectations the agent generates or the outcomes the agent receives from performing such actions.
+The theory also provides a process of retrieval of past instances based on their similarity to a current decision situation, and the generation of accumulated value (expectation from experience) based on a mechanism called \textit{Blending}, which is a function of the payoffs experienced and the probability of retrieving those instances from memory \cite{LEBIERE99,LEJARRAGA12,GONZALEZ11}.